 \subsection{Generalization guarantees for domain adaptation}

-We now state results from the domain adaptation literature which are relevant for this work.
-The discussion in \cite{ben2010theory} established the theoretical foundations for studying the cross-domain generalization properties for domain adaptation problems.
-Based on the \emph{covariate shift assumption}, which considers that the labeling function is the same across domains (i.e. while $\mathcal{D}$ can change, $f$ is fixed) they showed that, given a source domain $\mathcal{D}_S$ and target domain $\mathcal{D}_T$, the risk of a given hypothesis $h$ on the target is bounded by:
+We now state results from the domain adaptation literature which are relevant in the context of this work.
+The discussion in \cite{ben2010theory} established the theoretical foundations for studying cross-domain generalization properties for domain adaptation problems.
+They showed that, given a source domain $\mathcal{D}_S$ and a target domain $\mathcal{D}_T$, the risk of a given hypothesis $h \in \mathcal{H}$, $h:\mathcal{X}\rightarrow\{0,1\}$, on the target is bounded by: